 6. 'How can I make sure it's really thoughtful and special?'

 Preparation is incredibly important.
 Putting in the groundwork will also give you the confidence to ask him.
+Think of it like the ultimate surprise party.
 So before you propose, sit down and think about what he is like as a man.
-You don't need to spend a fortune on the proposal, but putting thought and effort into it will certainly show him how much you care.
+Does he hate public attention?
+You're probably wise not to do it in a restaurant.
+You don't need to spend a fortune on the proposal, but putting thought and effort into it will certainly show him how much you care, and make sure you remember the moment forever.

 7. 'What happens if he says "No"?'